apappas16/CSE515_Project/README.md

 This file takes the similarities of multiple files and visualizes the most dominate gestures

 ## phase3_task2.py
-This file takes the similarity matrix from phase 2 and computes KNN to predict the labels of the gestures.
+Task2: This file takes the similarity matrix from phase 2 and computes KNN to predict the labels of the gestures.
-This file also takes user input to create a PPR for the proceeding tasks.
+Task5: This file also has task5 which takes user input to create a PPR.

 ## phase3_task4.py
 This file implements probabilistic relevance to improve the KNN classification

-## phase3_task5.py
-This file implements PPR to improve the KNN classification

 ## task6.py
 This file is the interface for task 4 and 5.
 It formats the user inputs for the other tasks so that the user can provide feedback to the PPR.